Danderson123/Amira/README.md

 You will need to install the non-Python dependencies separately if you opt for this method.

 ### Installing Non-Python Dependencies
 Amira requires Pandora, minimap2, racon and Jellyfish.
-Follow the links below for instructions on building binaries for each tool:
+Follow the links below for instructions on building binaries for each tool. **The easiest way to run Pandora is through a binary that is precompiled for Linux, available from [here](https://github.com/iqbal-lab-org/pandora/releases/download/0.12.0-alpha.0/pandora-linux-precompiled-v0.12.0-alpha.0).**

 - [Pandora installation guide](https://github.com/iqbal-lab-org/pandora?tab=readme-ov-file#installation)
 - [minimap2 installation guide](https://github.com/lh3/minimap2)